manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 ## Visual design principles

-During the design of React Speed UI, we will try to reference many of the visual design principles.
+During the design of React Speed UI, we will try to reference many of the visual design and Usabilty principles.
 For detailed categorization of these principles please refer to paper by Miles Kimball on this topic [Visual Design Principles: An Empirical Study of Design Lore][23] available on Academia.edu.
 For explanation of some of the important principles along with best practice examples, you can refer to TutsPlus article on [A Comprehensive Introduction to Visual Design][26].